Return to the Say-it-in-English Entry Page

 3. The United States, has a national debt, of about $3,500,000,000,000.00, so I don't worry about my little credit card debt.

-4. The Johnson's vacation trip, took them through Jackson, Mississippi, Mobile, Alabama, Hammond, Louisiana, and Beaumont, Texas, before they finally returned home, in Atlanta, Georgia.
+4. The Johnson's vacation trip, took them through Jackson, Mississippi, Mobile, Alabama, Hammond, Louisiana, and Beaumont, Texas, before they finally returned home, to Atlanta, Georgia.

 5. "Well, I declare," said the surprised farmer, "I have never, seen such an ugly, undersized, dog as that!"